Patron and Board Members

 Peter has also had extensive involvement with community based sporting clubs (Australian rules and tennis) both as a player and as a committee member.

-Commander - Mr Darryl Gaunt
+Assistant Commissioner - Mr Darryl Gaunt

-Commander Darryl Gaunt joined the Western Australia Police Force in 1982 as a Cadet.
+Assistant Commissioner Darryl Gaunt joined the Western Australia Police Force in 1982 as a Cadet.
 Promoted to Superintendent in 2010 he was appointed to the South East Metropolitan District and later the Goldfields-Esperance District.

 Mr Gaunt has served extensively throughout Western Australia including the Goldfields, Pilbara and Mid-West Gascoyne regions.
 Between 2005 - 2010 Mr Gaunt led the establishment of Multi-Functional Police Facilities and services into remote Aboriginal communities as part of the response to the Inquiry into the Response by Government Agencies to Complaints of Family Violence and Child abuse in Aboriginal Communities (Gordon Inquiry).